glotzerlab/signac-examples/projects/README.md

 ### [std.flow.gmx-lysozyme-in-water](std.flow.gmx-lysozyme-in-water/)

-An example on how to integrate signac with GROMAC, following the tutorial by Justin A. Lmekul.
+An example on how to integrate signac with GROMACS, following the tutorial by Justin A. Lmekul.

 ### [std.flow.gmx-mtools](std.flow.gmx-mtools/)